 STEM BEST® (Businesses Engaging Students and Teachers) Program

-The Iowa Governor’s STEM Advisory Council has awarded 75 STEM BEST® Programs since 2014 with an opportunity to grow a series of community collaborations involving school+business partnerships.
-Working side-by-side, teachers and industry professionals will craft curriculum and projects that prepare students for exciting career pathways in the STEM fields of manufacturing, information technology, bioscience (agriculture and medicine), finance, and more.
+The Iowa Governor’s STEM Advisory Council has awarded 118 STEM BEST® Programs since 2014 with an opportunity to grow a series of community collaborations involving school+business partnerships.
+Working side-by-side, teachers and industry professionals will craft curriculum and projects that prepare students for developing the skill sets for success in STEM pathways.

 “The STEM BEST satellite model will allow students to experience the industry or business environment firsthand.
 That experience is vital to prepare students for STEM success in college or career training after high school, and it allows business and industry to introduce students to outstanding career opportunities.”

 –Governor Kim Reynolds, co-chair of the STEM Council